Richard M. Bohart: Research

-University of California, Davis career
+Career

-Richard Bohart transferred to the University of California at Davis from the University of California campus in Los Angeles in 1946.
+Richard Bohart transferred to the University of California, Davis in 1946.
 As the Davis campus began to declare administrative independence from the campus at Berkeley the departments of entomology at both campuses became independently governed.
 Bohart became vice chairman of the Davis campus Department of Entomology in 1957.
 From 1963 to 1967 Bohart served as chair for the Department of Entomology at UC Davis.

 During the time Bohart spent at the University of California, Davis, he contributed in building the university's insect collection.
 In the early 1940s the insect collection used for study at UC Davis had a limited number of specimens available.
 The university's commitment to establish a research-oriented collection in 1946 required that the collection be expanded.
 Bohart contributed insects in the orders of Diptera, Hymenoptera and Strepsiptera.
 His interest in aculeate wasps contributed to how comprehensive the collection has become today.
 The collection is now housed in the university's Bohart Museum of Entomology and is the seventh largest insect collection in North America.

 In 2001 Bohart married Chilean entomologist Elizabeth Arias Tobar, who was a graduate student at the Bohart Museum.
 Elizabeth is a coleopterologist who works at the Essig Museum of Entomology (UC Berkeley).